-I plan to produce a full series of streaming videos for the magazine's Vimeo On Demand catalog.
-How-to subjects will include setting up a DIY home garage or a small independent shop, emphasizing the use of common and specialized service and diagnostics tools.
+I am producing an intensive library of streaming rental videos for the magazine's Vimeo On Demand catalog.
+How-to subjects will include setting up a DIY home garage or a smaller independent shop, emphasizing the use of common and specialized service and diagnostics tools.
 Meanwhile, become familiar with shop manual language and procedures.
-Review the magazine's how-to videos.
+Review the magazine's hundreds of free how-to videos.

 When we were in kindergarten, it was common to take a watch apart—and not get it back together.
 Some of us, not content with things that no longer worked, went on to fixing things instead of just taking them apart.
 Toying with mechanical things versus putting things back together properly is for most a clear fork in the road.